nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage students and tasks in an organised manner easily and quickly
+**Value proposition**: manage students, tasks and lessons in an organised manner easily and quickly

 ### User stories